 Book a place on our free online training sessions

 The train-the-trainer session will give those who have responsibility for training and supporting others the skills and confidence to deliver RESTORE2 and mini sessions.
-Book here.
+Book a train-the-trainer session here.

 These sessions are aimed at homes in the West of England region.
 If you are from outside of the area, please contact your local AHSN to access local training.